 Your process is how you create your strategic plan, the steps you will take, the order in which you will take them, and who will be involved.
 Knowing what you want and what’s possible will motivate you and others to develop a strategy and strategic plan.
 So, this section lists the success criteria of a top-notch nonprofit strategy process.

-Ultimately, your nonprofit strategic planning works if you and your nonprofit emerge stronger from the process.
-And your goals as leaders are met.
-“Before the strategy retreat, board members were emailing, calling, and texting me—even on the weekends.
-After the event, that stopped.
+Ultimately, your nonprofit strategic planning works if you and your nonprofit emerge stronger.
+And you meet your goals.
+“Before the strategy retreat, board members were emailing, calling, and texting me—even on the weekends after the event, that stopped.
 The board now knows its job.
 They understand it includes fiduciary responsibilities.
 It’s not only about showing up at meetings or micromanaging the staff.”
 (Sarah Pallone, Executive Director, Highland County Habitat for Humanity

 How Will You Know That You Created a Successful Nonprofit Strategy?

-Successful strategies provide the framework for overcoming the critical roadblocks that restrict your nonprofit’s three bottom lines: growing supporters, generating revenue, and growing mission.
+Successful strategies provide the framework for overcoming the critical roadblocks restricting your nonprofit’s three bottom lines: growing supporters, generating revenue, and growing mission.

 How can you test this?
 Your board and even strangers on the street agree that your strategy has the potential to succeed.
-The strategy is logical, solves multiple challenges, and is forward-looking.
+The approach is logical, solves multiple challenges, and is forward-looking.

 Successful nonprofit strategies: